kamshory/biller/README.md

 | password | Client password | |

 **Note:**
-timestamp and apikey sent on request header.
+a. timestamp and apikey sent on request header.
+b. password is not sent on request.

-3. **Content-length**
+4. **Content-length**
-Content length is the length of the request body in bytes.
+`Content-length` is the length of the request body in bytes.
 The client must calculate the length of the  request body before sending it to the server.
 Therefore, the merchant may not send a request with partial content.

-4. **Content-type**
+5. **Content-type**
-The content type is filled with json/application.
+`Content-type` is filled with json/application.
-5. **Host**
+6. **Host**
-Server address that will be accessed by merchant.
+`Host` is server address that will be accessed by merchant.
 This address contains: domain/subdomain, domain/subdomain and port, IP address, IP address and port.

 ## 1.4 Request Body